Why you need a table saw maintenance checklist

 Blade Adjusting Handle

-The adjusting handle is used for raising and lowering the blade of your table saw.
-This is done with a locking bar that holds the blade at the height you want to cut at.
-This is another part that requires regular adjustments, especially if you are cutting different materials.
+The adjusting handle raises and lowers your table saw’s blade.
+This is done with a locking bar that holds the blade at the height you want to cut.
+This is another part that requires regular adjustments, especially cutting different materials.

 The saw blade is what does all of the cutting in your table saw.
 It needs to be kept sharp and clean and should not have any chips or cracks on it as this can cause damage to the wood that you are cutting and make a dangerous situation for the operator.

-The locking clamps are used to hold planks of wood or other items in place while cutting them.
-They need to be adjusted frequently to ensure that they do not loosen up while you are cutting, as this can cause the material you are trying to use to move around and potentially get caught in between the table saw blade and fence.
+The locking clamps hold planks of wood or other items in place while cutting them.
+They need to be adjusted frequently to ensure that they do not loosen up while cutting, as this can cause the material you are trying to move around and potentially get caught between the table saw blade and fence.

 Reducing the amount of dust liberated during assembly/disassembly.